DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 # 6) Run the FE ADC Tests

-  * If the chip is fully submerged the readout is stable on all 16 channels.
-Click on "Collect David Adams Data"
+  * If the chip is fully submerged the readout is stable on all 16 channels, enter the testboard current draw from the 2.5 V (CH 2 on the power supply) and  click on "Collect David Adams Data"

   * After the "David Adams" data is collected a plot of the 16 channels with triangular ramp data is displayed.
      If DA data looks okay (no ratty or missing plots ) mark a Y in the appropriate column on Google docs.